glest/glest-source/CONTRIBUTING.md

 * [website](https://github.com/ZetaGlest/zetaglest.github.io)

-Below, *zetaglest-source* is used for the example, but if you are working on another repository, be sure to replace **zetaglest-source** with the the appropriate repo url, using the URL of your fork.
+Below, *zetaglest-source* is used for the example, but if you are working on another repository, be sure to replace **zetaglest-source** with the appropriate repo url, using the URL of your fork.

 1. [Fork the repo](https://github.com/ZetaGlest/zetaglest-source/fork) (if you haven't already done so)